-There is no one cause of morning sickness during pregnancy, and severity varies among women.
-Increased hormone levels during the first few weeks of pregnancy are among the most common causes.
+There’s no one cause of morning sickness during pregnancy, and severity varies among women.
+Increased hormone levels during the first few weeks of pregnancy is among the most common causes.
 Reduced blood sugar is another common cause of morning sickness.

-Other factors can exacerbate morning sickness.
+Other factors can worsen morning sickness.
 These include:

 - having twins or triplets